Cat Wellness Exams

 A cat wellness exam is a routine physical that we do regularly, whether it’s biannual or annually, to make sure that your kitty is staying nice and healthy and ensure they have a good, long life.
 We examine their teeth, eyes, ears, musculoskeletal system, neurologic system; we feel their abdomen, check their skin under their tail, and make sure we do not see any abnormal lumps or bumps on the body.
 It’s a complete exam and discussion with the clients to make sure their cat is doing well.
 Sometimes the cat may also need a vaccine or vaccines at these well appointments.

-The first thing most veterinarians will do during a cat wellness exam is to ask the owner many questions about appetite, nutrition, water consumption, urinary habits, litter box use, typical behaviors, how the cat has been at home, and if there's been anything unusual happening.
+The first thing most veterinarians will do during a cat wellness exam is to ask the owner many questions about appetite, nutrition, water consumption, litter box use, typical behaviors, how the cat has been at home, and if there's been anything unusual happening.
 This is what we refer to as the history portion.

 The next portion is an examination, where we’ll often start with my ophthalmoscope to look in both of the cat’s eyes to make sure that they're bright and shiny.
 We then turn that into an otoscope to see down into their ears to make sure there's not any buildup of wax, debris, polyps, bleeding, or anything unusual in the ears.

 We then conduct an oral exam and look at the cat’s teeth.
 Cats do not like it, so we try to take quick looks at the outside of the teeth, their tongue, underneath the tongue, and at the roof of their mouths.
 Everything in there should be nice, pink, and moist, and the teeth should be clean.
 And we rate the teeth based on a score of one to four.
 One is the very best healthy teeth.
-The next thing I do is feel their lymph nodes—we don't want to feel their lymph nodes, per se, but we’re making sure that they're not large and prominent.
+The next thing we typically do is feel their lymph nodes—we don't want to feel their lymph nodes, per se, but we’re making sure that they're not large and prominent.

 Lastly, we feel their tummies, bladders, kidneys, and intestines to make sure they're not uncomfortable.
 We make sure we can feel the organs that are supposed to be there and nothing else.
 And then we look at the way they hold themselves.
 We rate them on their body score—with one being too skinny and nine being too heavy.
 And five is right in the middle.